niteshbalusu11/plebnet-wiki/docs/02-getting-started/opening-channels.md

 ### Keep It Girthy

 It's best to have fewer big channels with more sats than it is to have many smaller ones.
-The recommended minimum channel size is 2 million sats, which will cost you 1 million sats per channel if you are trying to have an even balance of inbound and outbound liquidity.
+The recommended minimum channel size is 2 million sats, which will "cost" you 1 million sats per channel if you are trying to have an even balance of inbound and outbound liquidity.

 ### Balanced Channels